 What types of car insurance coverage are required in Illinois?

 Before getting into the answer to the question, “Whose insurance do I call after an accident,” it’s important to understand the basics of required insurance in Illinois.
-Pursuant to 625 ILCS § 5/7-203, all motor vehicle owners in the state of Illinois are required to obtain (at minimum) each of the following types of coverage:
+Pursuant to 625 ILCS § 5/7-203, all motor vehicle owners in the state of Illinois are required to obtain (at minimum) each of the following types of collision coverage:

 - $25,000 for the injury or death of one person in an accident caused by the at-fault driver